wmsauve/GwentClone/README.md

 ## Card Order
 Move card order in hierarchy to render moused over card on top.
 Put card back in original order to move down to the "not moused over" position.
 ## Playing Cards
-For Spy, need to only highlight your own cards.
-Need to handle logic on server to swap played card with spy card.
+For Decoy need to only highlight your own cards.
+Need to handle logic on server to swap played card with Decoy card.

 # Known Major Bugs
 ## Mulligan bug